U.S. Visa Requirements for Mexican Citizens

 Student Visa (F, M, J)

-Varies; often faster after the interview
+Varies; often faster after interview

 Delays usually come from scheduling appointments